Is your cat pooping on the floor randomly?

 It can become a habit.
 Humans are the same, we form bad habits that make no sense but we still have them.
-This makes it another good reason to try and find a solution to the problem as soon as we are aware that there is a problem.
+It’s not easy to let go of a habit.
+This makes it another good reason to try and find a solution to the problem, as soon as we are aware that there is a problem.

-Another potentially and more difficult issue to solve is that cats can develop a surface preference and they choose places to urinate or deposit stools based on how the surface feels to them.
+Another potentially and more difficult issue to solve, is that cats can develop a surface preference.
+They choose places to urinate or deposit stools based on how the surface feels to them.

 Sometimes you will read this referred to as the cat developing a substrate preference.
-This can be carpet or fabric or it may be a hard surface such as a tiled floor or a soft surface such as bedding.
+The preference can be carpet or fabric or it may be a hard surface such as a tiled floor or a soft surface such as bedding.

 Gradually add more litter and then remove the carpet or tiles.

-Often however the problem is cleanliness and if you put extra effort into ensuring that the litter box is in top notch shape you may save a lot of time and frustration.
-There is detailed information here about keeping litter box clean.
+The problem can be basic cleanliness in the litter box and if you put extra effort into ensuring that the litter box is in top notch shape you may save a lot of time and frustration.

-One thing is clear your cat is not doing this on purpose to annoy you even though sometimes you think this might be the case.
+One thing is clear your cat is not doing this on purpose to annoy you.

 Even if you catch the cat in the act he is not going to connect your “crossness” with what he is doing.
 Cats do not see their urine and faeces as dirty or disgusting.

 Treating the problem as soon as it is observed is the best way to solve the problem.
-First of all take the cat to the vet for a check up and if no medical problems are evident the next thing to do is address any litter box problems and this make take some investigating on your behalf.
+First of all take the cat to the vet for a check up.
+If no medical problems are evident the next thing to do is address any litter box problems.
+This make take some investigating.